loop-payments/prisma-lint/RULES.md

     /// prisma-lint-ignore-model require-field-index tenantId

 That will ignore only `tenantId` violations for the model.
-Other require indices will still be enforced.
+Other required indices will still be enforced.
 A comma-separated list of fields can be provided to ignore multiple fields.